railsyard/railsyardcms/README.md

 Features
 --------
-* hierarchy organized pages
+* Hierarchy organized pages
-* runs on Heroku
+* Runs on Heroku
-* extremely easy theming
+* Extremely easy theming
-* multilanguage frontend and backend (actually English, Italian and German)
+* Multilanguage frontend and backend (actually English, Italian and German)
-* different and independent pages for each language
+* Different and independent pages for each language
-* editing both from backend and directly from frontend
+* Editing both from backend and directly from frontend
-* blogging features with articles and comments
+* Blogging features with articles and comments
-* user roles
+* User roles
-* reserved pages and articles
+* Reserved pages and articles
-* pretty urls and other seo-friendly features
+* Pretty urls and other seo-friendly features
-* drop-in themes
+* Drop-in themes
-* drop-in snippets plugins (using Rails Cells)
+* Drop-in snippets plugins (using Rails Cells)
 * Rails mountable engines support for heavy modification plugins
-* backend heavily based on drag & drop
+* Backend heavily based on drag & drop
-* built with Ruby on Rails
+* Built with Ruby on Rails

 Requirements:
 -------------